Adult Common Carp movement in Rice Creek Watershed

 - Recording movement between lakes through a stationary tracking station monitoring passing radio tagged fish throughout the day

-This project will be complemented by the work of Carp Solutions, LLC, a company assisting the RCWD in netting adult and young carp, creating a population age structure, using simulation models specific to the carp population in the RCWD, and recommending management strategies.
-Information on the goals of the watershed can be found in the link below for the Long Lake Targeted Watershed Demonstration Project.
+This project was complemented by the work of Carp Solutions, LLC, a company assisting the RCWD in netting adult and young carp, creating a population age structure, using simulation models specific to the carp population in the RCWD, and recommending management strategies.
+Information on the goals of the watershed can be found in the Long Lake Targeted Watershed Demonstration Project.
+Additional funding was provided by the National Science Foundation.